IBMDeveloperBNL/hlfabric-lab/README.md

 node enrollAdmin.js
 ```

 It is time to test the connected business service.
-For this, start the application by running `npm start` in the root folder of your project (typically `ibm-tnw2019`).
+For this, start the application by running `npm start` in the root folder of your project.

 ```
 cd ~/Development/blockchain/ibm-tnw2019-bc
 npm start
 ```

-The application should successfully start and can be accessed on [http://localhost:3000/explorer](http://localhost:3000/explorer).
+The business service can be accessed on [http://localhost:3000/explorer](http://localhost:3000/explorer).
 Now, test all transactions to make sure the controllers are properly implemented and can access the smart contract.

-The first test is to create a new project pledge using the parameters as shown in the screenshot below.
+We start with the CreateProjectPledgeController.
+We create a new project pledge using the parameters as shown in the screenshot below.
 Remember, to get to the form where you can provide the project pledge details, first click the `CreateProjectPledgeController`.
 Then, click the POST request `CreateProjectPledge` and finally the 'Try it out' button on the right.
 The POST request should return with a HTTP 200 OK response message.

 ![](./images/22-connecting-parts-2.png)